CTCycle/XREPORT-radiological-reports-generator/README.md

 ### 4.3 UI Snapshots

 The screenshots below were captured from the current Windows web interface at a consistent 1280×720 desktop viewport.
-Scrollable workflows use separate, focused frames so important content stays readable; the images are not stitched full-page captures.
+Each image is a focused panel frame rather than a stitched full-page capture, with the relevant scrollable content fit to the frame so text and controls remain readable.

 #### Dataset handling